20kdc/funcWebWiki/README.md

 * The `kernel/` directory, essentially a 'standard' embeddable Redbean application; really just three files, one of which is a proxy `.init.lua` because that's a hidden file.
 * The Redbean server itself.

-funcWebWiki was tested with standard Redbean 3.0.0 on Linux; there might be some reason this is important if Redbean doesn't expose some functions in some compile configurations or something.
-(Shouldn't do, but you never know.)
+The kernel and Redbean server can also be bundled together into a single file via the usual Redbean 'embed files with zip' mechanism.

-I would recommend making a checksum of all `system` files in the wiki when you make your personal on-disk fork so you can figure out what you've changed and probably don't want to overwrite if you ever need to do some kind of update.
+I would recommend making a checksum of all `system` files in the wiki when you make your personal on-disk fork so you can figure out what you've changed (and what you probably don't want to overwrite if you ever need to do some kind of update).

+The wiki can be started in various ways, but they all have this in common: some configurations may need an explicit `ape` loader to launch.
+See [Cosmopolitan libc documentation](https://justine.lol/cosmopolitan/).

-The wiki can be started in various ways; if you're working with a Git clone of this repository, start with `redbean -D kernel`.
+* If you're working with a Git clone of this repository, start with `thirdparty/redbean-3.0.0.com -D kernel`.
+	* You can use your own copy of Redbean if you want, though funcWebWiki has only been tested on this specific Redbean version.)
+* If you're working with a "kernel only" funcWebWiki `.com` file, it can be started directly where the current directory contains a `/wiki` directory.
+* If you're working with a read-only wiki packed into a single `.com` file, then like any packed Redbean application it can be run directly.
+	* The wiki can be unpacked with `unzip` (also extracts non-content files) or with `somewiki.com -- --unpack` (doesn't do that).
+	* If an unpacked wiki is present, it will be preferred over the built-in wiki.
+	* Packing a wiki can be done by zipping in the contents of the `wiki` directory; the zip should have the paths `/kernel.lua` and `/wiki/system_lib_kernel.lua`.

 The wiki performs `-l 127.0.0.1` by itself to prevent remote access by default; this can be skipped with `-- --public-unsafe`.

-Beware that a writable funcWebWiki has no authentication by default and thus is not safe for public access.
+_Beware that a writable funcWebWiki has no authentication by default and thus is not safe for public access._

-If a standalone single-file release with embedded Redbean is made at some point, then the `-D kernel` option will not be necessary.

-It is also possible to embed the `wiki` directory directly into a Redbean server along with the contents of `kernel`; that would look like this:

-* `wiki/system_lib_kernel.lua`
-* `wiki/` (...the rest of the wiki directory)
-* `.args`
-* `.init.lua`
-* `kernel.lua`

 Doing this sets up the wiki in a read-only mode which should not have any persistence; but the code on the wiki is still running.